SpikeVax COVID-19 Vaccine (Moderna, mRNA-1273) For 2022

-Moderna says mRNA plays a fundamental role in human biology, transferring the instructions stored in DNA to make the proteins required in every living cell. mRNA is a single-stranded molecule that carries genetic code from DNA in a cell's nucleus to ribosomes, the cell's protein-making machinery.
+Moderna designs its mRNA vaccines using the virus's sequence, but not the virus itself. mRNA is a single-stranded molecule that carries genetic code from DNA in a cell's nucleus to ribosomes, the cell's protein-making machinery.
 The mRNA instructs a patient's cells to produce proteins that prevent, treat, or cure disease.
+Moderna says mRNA plays a fundamental role in human biology, transferring the instructions stored in DNA to make the proteins required in every living cell.

 SpikeVax COVID-19 Vaccine (Moderna, mRNA-1273) History

 The first clinical batch of the Moderna vaccine candidate (CX-024414), funded by the Coalition for Epidemic Preparedness Innovations, was completed on February 7, 2020, and analyzed.
 It was shipped to the NIH on February 24th, 42 days of sequence selection.
 The first participant in the NIH-led Phase 1 study of the Moderna COVID-19 Vaccine (mRNA-1273) was dosed on Mar.
 16, 2020, 63 days from sequence selection to Phase 1 study dosing.
 On Aug.
 26, 2020, Moderna presented data from the Phase I trial at the Advisory Committee on Immunization Practices.